-Use Bit Driver Updater to find and install the most genuine graphics driver automatically to fix the NVIDIA Control Missing issue in Windows 10, 8, 7.
+Use Bit Driver Updater to find and install the most genuine graphics driver automatically to fix the NVIDIA Control Missing issue in Windows 11, 10, 8, and 7.
 With this driver updater software, you can replace all missing or broken drivers in one shot of a mouse.
 The effortless working of this driver updater tool makes it the best pick.
 You can get it for free from the button shared below.

 How to Fix NVIDIA Control Panel Missing on Windows 10, 8, 7 PC?

-Let us now dig deeper to know about the various methods to resolve the NVIDIA Control Panel missing Windows 10 problem.
+Let us now dig deeper to know about the various methods to resolve the NVIDIA Control Panel Missing Windows 10 problem.

 Fix 1: Unhide NVIDIA Control Panel on Windows PC

-If you’ve recently upgraded your operating system or have installed the hardware or software updates, then there’s a possibility that your control panel might be hidden by Windows in the Desktop Context Menu or Start Menu.
-To fix the NVIDIA Control Panel keeps disappearing issue on Windows 10, try the following steps to unhide it.
+If you’ve recently upgraded your operating system or have installed hardware or software updates, then there’s a possibility that your control panel might be hidden by Windows in the Desktop Context Menu or Start Menu.
+To fix the NVIDIA Control Panel keeps disappearing issue on Windows 11/10, try the following steps to unhide it.

-- In Control Panel, set the view mode to ‘Large icons’ by clicking on the ‘View by’ option.
+- In the Control Panel, set the view mode to ‘Large icons’ by clicking on the ‘View by’ option.

 - Scroll down and select the NVIDIA Control Panel option.